 Learn more about EV technology and advances at energy.gov.

 For most EV owners 80% to 90% of charging occurs at home since typical battery ranges exceed the majority of average daily commutes.
 The only time an EV owner likely will need to charge away from home is for infrequent, long-distance trips.

 Visit the popular resource site PlugShare to identify current public charging options in your area or along routes utilized for long distance trips.
 Another site, A Better Routeplanner, allows you to customize your vehicle model, departure state of charge, and vehicle efficiency.
 It combines this information with all of your stops and final destination to plan the best route, including charging stops and amount of time needed at each one.

-Get a rebate when you install a Level 2 EV charger
+Get a rebate when you install a Level 2 charger

 You may qualify for a rebate of $400 when you install a Level 2 charging station on a qualified off-peak rate including our Dual Fuel, Deferred Load, Fixed Time of Delivery, RDC, or Minnesota Electric Vehicle Charging Rate.

 Apply for a rebate by submitting an Electric Vehicle Charging Station Rebate Form.